supervisely-ecosystem/tag-to-object-class/README.md

 Initially you select a set of tags to create classes from it.
 It is expected that each object in source project is associated with only one tag from the set.

+Optionally, if your data contains objects with multiple tags, you can toggle the "Handle multiple tags on a single object" option to set the desired behavior.

+- "Ignore: Convert object using first tag" – The object will be converted using the first tag, and all other tags will remain.
+- "Create: Create object for each tag" – A separate object will be created for each tag.

 After conversion the tags from the selected set will be removed and appropriate new classes will be created.
 For example, an object associated with tag `Orange` will belong to class `Orange`.

 #### Technical note.